-You could even go so far as to adding “treats” to packages, such as free samples or other goodies.
+You could even go so far as to add “treats” to packages, such as free samples or other goodies.
 This goes a long way to keep your brand in the mind of customers.

 8 – Try a Halloween Survey or Poll